mpv-player/mpv/DOCS/man/en/osc.rst

     | Default: 0
     | Size of the deadzone.
 The deadzone is an area that makes the mouse act
       like leaving the window.
 Movement there won't make the OSC show up and it will hide immediately if the mouse enters it.
+The deadzone starts at the window border opposite to the OSC and the size controls how much of the window it will span.
+Values between 0 and 1.

 ``minmousemove``
     | Default: 3
     | Minimum amount of pixels the mouse has to move between ticks to make
       the OSC show up

+``seektooltip``
+    | Default: yes
+    | Display a tooltip over the seekbar indicating time at mouse position.

-Script commands
+Script Commands
 ~~~~~~~~~~~~~~~

 The OSC script listens to certain script commands.
 These commands can bound